-Fire official warns massive California wildfire is ‘knocking on the door’ to the Lake Tahoe area
+Fire official warns massive California wildfire is ‘knocking on the door’ to Lake Tahoe area

 He said “anxiety in the community has been high, and that’s partially because of smoke that has come into the Tahoe basin.”

-Smoke drifting from the Caldor Fire has covered areas in and around Lake Tahoe in recent days, with air quality listed as hazardous for much of the region on Tuesday.
+Smoke drifting from the Caldor Fire has covered areas in and around Lake Tahoe in recent days, with air quality listed as hazardous for much of the region Tuesday.

-Irvin noted officials have said there should be plenty of time to respond, “if the circumstances change from where they are now.”
+Irvin noted that officials have said there should be plenty of time to respond “if the circumstances change from where they are now.”

-There are no evacuation warnings or mandates in place for the city of South Lake Tahoe, he added.
+No evacuation warnings or mandates are in place for the city of South Lake Tahoe, he added.

 As of Tuesday, a map of the fire perimeter showed the blaze southwest of the lake’s basin.